 Older adults and people who have certain health conditions — including lung disease, heart disease, diabetes, a weakened immune system, obesity, chronic kidney disease, or liver disease — are at a higher risk of becoming seriously ill and experiencing COVID-19 complications.

-When deciding how you can safely celebrate the holidays, consider whether you or anyone in your household is at high risk for COVID-19 complications and whether you will be able to take appropriate steps to stay safe.
-Here are questions to consider:
+When deciding if your child should participate in Halloween activities, consider if they’re at high risk for COVID-19 complications and whether they will be able to take appropriate steps to stay safe.
+Here are other questions to consider:

-- Will I be able to comply with safety rules?
+- Will my child be able to comply with safety rules?

-- Will I be able to quarantine at home if I become ill or if I’m exposed to someone who has COVID-19?
+- Will my child be able to quarantine at home if they become ill or are exposed to someone who has COVID-19?

-- Are there any high-risk family members that could be affected by a potential exposure?
+- Are there any high-risk household members that could be affected by a potential exposure?

-- What are the COVID-19 infection rates in my community?
+- What are the COVID-19 transmission rates in my community?

-- What are the COVID-19 infection rates in the community where the event will take place?
+- What are the COVID-19 transmission rates in my child’s school?

-In this pandemic world, all activities outside the home carry some level of risk for COVID-19 infection — and holiday celebrations are no exception.
-However, your family and friends may be able to make modifications to your typical holiday plans that lower COVID-19 risks.
-Here are questions to ask:
+In this pandemic world, all activities outside the home carry some level of risk for COVID-19 infection — and Halloween fun is no exception.
+However, you may be able to take steps to create an enjoyable Halloween experience for your kids while lowering COVID-19 risks.

 Helpful information: CDC guidelines for holiday celebrations during the pandemic